- Introduction: What is Soil?

 |A soil’s fertility, which is a chemical property, is easier to change than the soil’s physical properties.|

 Organic matter, the soil minerals present, and the drainage conditions all influence soil color.
 Color alone is not an indicator of soil quality, but color does provide clues about certain conditions.
 For example, light or pale colors in grainy topsoil are frequently associated with low organic matter content, high sand content, and excessive leaching.
 Dark soil colors may result from poor drainage or high organic matter content.
 Shades of red indicate a clay soil is well-aerated, while shades of gray indicate inadequate drainage (Figure 1–4).
-In well-drained soils of the NC mountains and piedmont, the subsoil colors are often shades of red, brown, and yellow.
+In well-drained soils of the North Carolina Mountains and Piedmont, the subsoil colors are often shades of red, brown, and yellow.
 In poorly drained soils, the subsoil is grayer in color.

 Soil texture, which refers to the proportions of sand, silt, and clay, influences nearly every aspect of soil use and management.
 Sand is the largest particle (at 2.0 to 0.05 mm), silt is much smaller (0.05 to 0.002 mm), and clay is the smallest (less than 0.002 mm) (Figure 1–5).
 To compare particle sizes, imagine that a sand particle is the size of a basketball.
 On that scale, a silt particle would be the size of a marble, and a particle of clay would be a pinpoint.
 How fine (clayey) or coarse (sandy) a soil is will determine many of the soil’s physical and chemical properties.